blockchain-insights/blockchain-data-subnet-ops/README.md

 # The following variables are only required for the miner
 # Miner waits for 95% sync with the Bitcoin node before starting
 WAIT_FOR_SYNC=True

+# The following variables are only required for the indexer, use defaults from docker compose
+START_BLOCK_HEIGHT=1
 ```

 To start the miner and indexer, execute